A multiple criteria methodology for priority based portfolio selection: An integrated methodology

 Our methodology is based on the integration of a portfolio decision problem with a sorting procedure.
 In particular, the methodology includes the following steps:

-\begin{enumerate} \item \emph{Identification of the urban planning problem}.
-From the analysis of the urban context the following elements should be identified: \begin{itemize}[label={--}] \item The stakeholders involved in the decision process and their specific aims. \item The actions to implement in the urban context, i.e. the projects that could be implemented. \item The criteria, i.e. the models used to assess the performance of the projects. \item The performances of each single project in terms of each criterion. \item The constraints related to the execution of the projects (e.g. budget constraints). \end{itemize}
+\begin{enumerate} \item \emph{Description of the urban planning problem}.
+From the analysis of the urban context the following elements should be identified: \begin{itemize}[label={--}] \item The participants in the decision process and their specific aims. \item The actions to implement in the urban context, i.e. the projects, that could be implemented. \item The criteria, i.e. the standards used to judge the projects. \item The evaluation of every single project for each criterion. \item The constraints on the projects (i.e., budget constraints). \end{itemize}

 \item \emph{Prioritization}.
 Using a sorting method, the projects will be prioritized according to the criteria defined.
-In particular, we suggest using a multiple criteria sorting method in a constructive perspective \citep{AlmeidaDiasEtAl10}, in which the stakeholder representatives are involved in the decision model building process.
-In this way, we assign to each project a priority, which is then used in the subsequent portfolio optimization problem. \item \emph{Selection of a portfolio of projects}.
-We build an optimization problem in which we maximize the number of projects with the highest priorities, taking into account some constraints related to the specific characteristics of the decision problem at hand (e.g. budget constraints).
-In this way, we define ``the best portfolio'', i.e. a set of projects that should be executed taking into account the different points of view of the stakeholders and the criteria used to assess the projects themselves.
-This best portfolio should be presented and recommended to the stakeholders as their best option in the current context. \item \emph{Robustness Analysis}.
-In order to verify that the portfolio obtained by our methodology is sufficiently robust with respect to variations of the parameters of the model, an appropriate robustness analysis should be carried out \citep{roy1998,roy2010robustness}.
-Indeed, we aim to verify that even if we change some of the parameters used in the model, e.g. the weights representing the importance of the criteria or the formulation of some of the constraints, the stakeholders will still be comfortable with the proposed solution.
+In particular, we suggest to use a multicriteria sorting method in a constructive perspective \citep{AlmeidaDiasEtAl10}, in which the stakeholder representatives are involved in the decision model building process.
+In this way, we assign to each project a priority, that is used in the subsequent portfolio optimization problem. \item \emph{Selection of a portfolio of projects}.
+We build an optimization problem in which we maximize the number of projects with the highest priorities, taking into account some constraints related to the specific characteristics of the decision problem at hand (e.g., budget constraints).
+In this way, we define ``the best portfolio".
+This best portfolio should be presented and recommended to the participants as their best option in the current environment. \item \emph{Robustness Analysis}.
+We should perform an analysis for what concerns the variations of the parameters of the model \citep{roy1998,roy2010robustness}.
+Indeed, we aim to verify that even if we change some of the parameters used in the model, e.g., the weights representing the importance of the criteria or the formulation of some of the constraints, the participants will still be comfortable with the solution proposed.

 \end{enumerate}